Free Cavity Wall Insulation Grants are still available throughout Wales, covering the full cost of installation.

 Even so, when polystyrene beads were first used they used the little white soft polystyrene beads, just like the ones found in “bean bags”.
 In some cases these also caused issues – mainly due to their small size, structure and not being very good at repelling water.
 They were not waterproof.

-Today, larger grey polystyrene beads, shaped like half a coffee bean or a mix of differently sized beads are used.
+Today, larger grey/silver polystyrene beads, shaped like half a coffee bean or a mix of differently sized beads are used.
 These beads are also impregnated with a water repellent.

 But the main problem was caused by salespeople knocking doors telling people they could have CWI for free, and then not carrying out a pre-installation survey.
 As a result of this, houses that should never have been insulated were insulated.